Adityarlama/SQL_Retail_Analysis_project/README.md

 --SELECT COUNT (*) FROM retail_sales WHERE category = 'Beauty';
 --SELECT COUNT (*) FROM retail_sales WHERE category = 'Clothing';
 --SELECT COUNT (*) FROM retail_sales WHERE category = 'Electronics';
---Turns out there's a better way to do this 😂
+--There's a better way to do this haha

 SELECT
 	category,